 This is Hamburg

-You can find out more about Hamburg from one of the various guidebooks or on the internet.
-You can also obtain additional information from a tourist information center once you arrived in Hamburg.
-These are located at the airport, the central station (exit “Kirchenallee”) and the piers (S- and U-Bahn “Landungsbrücken”) at the port of Hamburg in St. Pauli.
+You can find out more about Hamburg from one of the various guidebooks or the Internet.
+Instagram and TikTok are good medias to obtain information from locals besides your buddy.
+In addition, you can receive information from a tourist information center.
+Those are located by the airport, the central station (exit: “Kirchenalle”) and the piers (S- and U-Bahn-station “Landungsbrücken”) at the port of Hamburg in St. Pauli.

 We hope you will enjoy your exchange and study as well as making lifelong memories here in Hamburg – germany’s gateway to the world!